NYPL/digital-collections/README.md

 ## Git workflow

-1. Feature branches are cut from `main` using
+1. Feature branches are cut from `qa` using

-    `git checkout -b feature/DR-123/feature-name`.
+    `git checkout -b feature/DR-123/feature-name origin/qa`.

 2. Add your changes to the CHANGELOG.md file under `## [Unreleased]`.
 See [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) for formatting docs.
-3. Create a pull request of the `feature` branch _into_ `main`.
+3. Create a pull request of the `feature` branch _into_ `qa`.
-4. After a feature branch has approved accessibility review and VQA, merge `feature` branch into `main`, then merge `main` branch into `qa` for testing.
+4. After a feature branch has approved accessibility review and VQA, merge `feature` branch into `qa` for testing.
 Merging can be done manually or with a pull request.
 Pushing the changes to the remote branch will automatically trigger a deployment to the `qa` environment.

     4a.
 If you introduced a new path in your PR, update the reverse proxy QA configuration so that it will be accessible in the `qa` environment.